Gauge Structures: From Stabilizer Codes to Continuum Models: Connecting and Gauge Structures

 \subsubsection{Toric Code}

-As with stabilizer codes, charge conservation is given by Brule's Rules which allows us to understand the properties of the charges without ever consider the form of $\psi$.
+As with stabilizer codes, charge conservation is given by the BrLE rules which allows us to understand the properties of the charges without ever considering the form of $\psi$.
 The $d=2,3$ toric codes are captured by $U(1)$ theory which we have already discussed.
 However, we can also see the importance of the boundary conditions.
 For infinite boundary conditions, there are no constant functions in $\mc A$, but if we use periodic boundary conditions, i.e. our spacetime has non-trivial topology, the constant functions are allowed and clearly included in $\ker \phi$.
-Thus we have the additional Brule's Rule for a constant function $a$
+Thus we have the additional BrLE rule for a constant function $a$

-This is only true for all $a$ if the total charge is globally conserved.
+This is only true for all $a$ if the total 4-current is globally conserved.
 A similar statement of global flux conservation follows if we consider functions in $\ker \phi$ which are dependent on any single direction ( thus constant in orthogonal directions), i.e. $a_0 =0$ and $\vec{a} = a(\vec v \cdot \vec x) \vec{v}$ where $\vec v$ is any constant 3-vector and $a$ any function of a single variable.
 This is in $\ker \phi$ because the resulting electric field is trivially zero and the magnetic field is given by $ a' \epsilon_{ijk} v_jv_v =0$.
 Again, such a function is only square-integrable in a topologically non-trivial space.
-We can then apply Brule's Rules to find that
+We can then apply BrLE rules to find that